mira-merkell/ffge-avx2/README.md

 Implement a SIMD version of FFGE.
 Benchmark against FLINT.

-This is repository is WIP 🚧.
+This repository is WIP 🚧.
 The vectorized version of FFGE is incomplete.

 Dependencies
 ------------